raidensakura/modmail/README.md

 Issues with this fork can be opened through [GitHub Issues](https://github.com/raidensakura/modmail/issues/new/choose).

 Support for this forked version of Modmail can be requested through [Raiden's Discord server](https://dsc.gg/transience).
-As I don't have a dedicated team to answer questions and provide help, it will be answered based on my availability.
+As I don't have a dedicated team to answer questions and provide help, response may not be as fast as official support.

 ## Contributing